 I am a doctoral candidate of English linguistics at Lund University.

-My research is couched in the general framework of Cognitive-Functional Linguistics and focuses on the dynamic co-construction of meaning in spoken dialogue.
-It argues for a broad conception of constructions (i.e. form-meaning pairings that make up language), especially those expressing stance, where the constructions are seen as encoding pragmatic, dialogic and sociocultural information.
-My data primarily come from the London-Lund corpora, two corpora of spoken British English from different time periods of contemporary English.
-On the one hand, the corpora are used as a synchronic resource to describe and define the constructional properties of a variety of stance constructions; on the other hand, the corpora are used to track the development of the constructions over the last half century.
+My research is couched in the broad framework of Cognitive-Functional Linguistics and focuses on the dynamic co-construction of meaning in spoken dialogue.
+It argues for a broad conception of constructions (i.e. form-meaning pairings that make up language), especially those expressing stance, where the constructions are seen as incorporating not only morphosyntactic and lexical-semantic information but also prosodic, dialogic and socio-pragmatic features.
+My data come primarily from the London-Lund Corpora, two corpora of spoken British English from different time periods of contemporary English.
+On the one hand, the corpora are used as a synchronic resource to describe and define the constructional properties of various stance constructions; on the other hand, the corpora are used to track the development of the constructions over the last half century.

 Övriga uppdrag och meriter